 Now that Paddlefish are under threat, regulations have been placed to prevent further overfishing.
 Still, the population is fairly robust, and the production of Paddlefish roe is still fully operational across the states.

 The taste of Paddlefish roe is not up to par, however, with Hackleback caviar or the elite caviars that typically take the spotlight.
 Rather than sweet and buttery, the flavors are more earthy and herbal.
-These flavors work well when paired with classic accoutrements, but might not be deserving of the center stage at a tasting.

 In other words, Paddlefish roe is a passable alternative for Hackleback, but compare them side by side, and you’ll see the differences as clear as night and day.